Clean-Hands/p2p_client/README.md

 A peer-to-peer file-sharing network is a [decentralized network](https://en.wikipedia.org/wiki/Decentralized_web) where each member of the network can send and receive files to any other member.
 An instance acting as a requester initiates a connection with a second instance acting as a listener.
 The listener will then send the requested file to the requester.

-Many peer-to-peer networks have a centralized server to provide a way to discover other peers to connect to.
-We do not have this functionality yet, but we may add it if we have time.

 ## Getting Started for Developers
 ### Install dependencies
 - Install rust and other necessary tools by following [this guide](https://doc.rust-lang.org/book/ch01-01-installation.html) to install rustup.